 - Young Player of Year, Male - Lucas Hammond

 - Young Player of Year, Female - Bianca Farella

-In October 2016, the Ways and Means Committee was established to develop a plan to honour and preserve rugby’s culture and heritage in Canada by recognizing the extraordinary achievements of rugby’s participants throughout the country.
+In October 2016, a nine (9) member Ways and Means Committee was established to develop a plan to honour and preserve rugby’s culture and heritage in Canada by recognizing the extraordinary achievements of rugby’s participants throughout the country.
 The Committee has identified two critical areas of concern and established two Project teams (Hall of Fame and the Museum and Archives) to address those areas.

 - Liz Ferguson

 - Stephanie White de Goede